wangqiang1588/tfo-graphviz/readme.txt

 = 1.10 =
 * Require at least WP 4.2 now.
+* Fix use of add_query_arg() to escape its output; a possible XSS vector.
+* Added GPL v2 license.

 = 1.9 =
-* Make some debugging output conditional
+* Make some debugging output conditional.
-* Fix where that debugging output is stored (Sam Wilson)
+* Fix where that debugging output is stored.
+(Sam Wilson)

 = 1.8 =
 * Fix a packaging error in 1.7.
 * Fix use of hardcoded "/tmp" path.
 (Sam Wilson)

 = 1.7 =
-* Test upto WP 4.2.2
+* Test upto WP 4.2.2.
 * Change an exec("mv...") to using rename() instead.
 (Sam Wilson)
-* Code documentation improvement
+* Code documentation improvement.
-* Some reformatting
+* Some reformatting.

 = 1.6 =
 * Fix some cosmetic documentation issues.